-How to Adjust a Low-Flow Toilet
+How to find a plumber

 How you adjust the water level of your toilet depends on the type of float you have in your toilet’s water tank, which is found in the back of the toilet.
 Here’s what you need to know about the different floats found in a toilet and how to adjust them.

 To adjust this type of float, gently bend the brass flow upward to increase the water level in the tank.
 It’s important to make sure that the water level is below the tank overflow tube.

 Brass diaphragm ballcock: Similar to the plunger/piston-style ballcock, a brass diaphragm ballcock uses a diaphragm as opposed to a piston and a float ball at the end of the brass rod to control water level.

 Unlike the brass version, there is a screw you can adjust on the top of where the brass rod pivots as the tank fills.
 Turning the screw counterclockwise raises the water level in the tank.
 Just make sure that the water level is below the top of the tank’s overflow tube.